 Both the webtoon and anime follow a traditional shonen coming-of-age format, but the story’s setting is pretty cool: Tower of God takes place in a mysterious structure that stretches hundreds of levels skyward, each continent-sized tier playing host to a different environment.
 The Tower is imbued with a magic known as “Shinsu,” which is controlled by the residents on the top levels.
 The residents of the lower levels work to battle their way upward; we follow a boy named Twenty-Fifth Baam, who follows his childhood friend Rachel into The Tower.
 The webtoon is ongoing, with new episodes released every Sunday in Korean on Webtoon, and 14 hours later in English via Line Webtoon.

 Hellbound is the story of an alternate Earth on which people are dragged by supernatural creatures to hell.
 It’s even scarier than Train to Busan, which Hellbound creator Yeon Sang-ho made (among other projects) before this, and is sure to take the streamer by storm.
 The series is adapted from a 2019 webtoon, which Yeon actually also wrote (with illustrations by Choi Kyu-Seok).
 The story has been with Yeon for a long time; the creator made an 11-minute animated short called Jiok (the same name as the webtoon) back in 2002.
-Hellbound, which debuted on Netflix on November 19, will be the third incarnation of this story.
+Hellbound, which debuted on Netflix in November, was the third incarnation of this story.

 Have you read any webtoons?
 What are your favorites?
 Let us know in the comments below.